Our Faculty (Family)

-Dancers Making Waves Co-Chair
+"Dancers Making Waves Inc." Director & Co-Chair

-Amy expanded her dance training beyond high school with some of the Masters of Dance including Joe Tremaine, Doug Caldwell, Sam Fiorello, Joe Lanteri and Suzi Taylor; in NYC at the Broadway Dance Center & Steps on Broadway; as well as with the renowned Jeanette Neill Dance Studio in Boston, MA.
+Amy trained competitively throughout her high school career then expanded her dance training with some of the Masters of Dance including Joe Tremaine, Doug Caldwell, Mia Michaels, Sam Fiorello, Joe Lanteri and Suzi Taylor; at the renowned Broadway Dance Center & Steps on Broadway; as well as with the Jeanette Neill Dance Studio in Boston, MA.

 achieving their dreams ... just like she did!!!

 Ballet, Pointe, Jazz, DDC Assistant Director

-Dancers Making Waves Co-Chair
+"Dancers Making Waves Inc." Co-Chair